TeachBooks/Sphinx-launch-buttons/README.md

 ```
 As you can see in the `items:` line, each dropdown option links to the branch of the repository in the respective language.

+Note: the `_launch_buttons.yml` file is optional.
+If it is not present when building HTML, the extension will not install any launch-button assets and no buttons will be shown.
+Add `_launch_buttons.yml` to enable buttons."

 ### Setting up your repository for multilingual book

 For the implementation to your book, it is handy to create a branch for each language version you want to offer.
 Make a new branch using for example main as a source.
 Assuming we want to create a dutch version of you can call this branch `Dutch` or `Nederlands`.